Cars

 - Remember that notes may be internal.
 Do not copy internal notes to a customer unless your team has confirmed they are appropriate to share.

-Read Vehicle Activity
+Read the Activity Feed

 - Open the car record

-Go to Cars and open the vehicle.
+Go to Cars and click View on the vehicle.

-- Find Vehicle Activity
+- Find the Activity Feed card

 - Review each row